zandaqo/compago/README.md

 import { Model, Controller } from 'compago';
 ```

-### Notes on testing:
+#### Notes on testing:
-Using Compago with Node.js based testing tools may require some tinkering, since Compago relies on modern DOM
+Using Compago with Node.js based testing tools may require some tinkering since Compago relies on modern DOM
 and uses ECMAScript Modules.
-To see a fully set up Jest test environment look at [compago-todo](https://github.com/zandaqo/compago-todo).
+To see a fully set up Jest test environment check out [compago-todo](https://github.com/zandaqo/compago-todo).

 ## Overview